top of page

 Brown Thrasher Identification and Appearance:

-Brown Thrashers are medium-sized birds with a distinctive reddish-brown upper body and streaked underparts.
-They have a very slightly curved bill and mature adults have piercing yellow eyes that give them a fierce expression.
+Brown Thrashers are medium-sized birds with a distinctive reddish-brown upper body, head and tail with streaked breast.
+They have a very slightly curved bill and mature adults have piercing yellow eyes with black pupils that give them a somewhat fierce expression.
 Their long tails and strong legs are perfect for ground foraging, where they spend much of their time searching for insects and other small prey.
+They can often be heard in the brush flipping leaves around with their long beaks and legs.

 A close-up photo of an adult Brown Thrasher and it's bright yellow eyes